isaymatato/sprite_style_transfer/README.md

 ![Style examples](/assets/style_examples.png?cachebust=1)

 From top to bottom: Original image, styled using a model trained on Megaman 8, styled using a model trained on Castlevania SOTN

+## References
+[Fast Neural Style Transfer in PyTorch](https://github.com/eriklindernoren/Fast-Neural-Style-Transfer) (I used this project as a starting point)